Infant Mortality in North Carolina

 Carolina State Center for Health Statistics)

-Conditions originating in the perinatal period and respiratory
+A variety of conditions originating in the perinatal period (around the period of birth) and respiratory

-distress are also major contributors to infant death.
+distress (often associated with prematurity) are also major contributors to infant death.

 Risk Factors for Infant Mortality